Noname Jane: Career

-In January 2009, Noname Jane announced on her Myspace blog that she would resume working with male talent.
-In August 2010, Noname Jane announced on her MySpace blog that she would only be performing with one male actor, Dick Danger, and that, in spite of her earlier announcement, she had not subsequently worked with any other male talent.
+In January 2009, Jane announced on her Myspace blog that she would resume working with male talent.
+In August 2010, Jane announced on her MySpace blog that she would only be performing with one male actor, Dick Danger, and that, in spite of her earlier announcement, she had not subsequently worked with any other male talent.

 Trademark infringement issue

-In October 2007, author Violet Blue filed suit in federal court alleging trademark violation and dilution, as well as unfair business practices with author Blue's persona and belatedly-trademarked name being used.
-The pornographic actress had used the name since 2000 and was financially unable to properly defend herself.
-The court issued a preliminary injunction that forced her to stop using the name "Violet Blue" or anything confusingly similar; the stage name Noname Jane was adopted instead.
+In October 2007, author Violet Blue filed a federal lawsuit charging that Jane had adopted her name and persona.
+The court issued a preliminary injunction that forced Jane to stop using the name "Violet Blue" or anything confusingly similar; the stage name Noname Jane was adopted instead.